A Delicious Cheese Pasta Dish

-I made a batch the other day and sent it home with my parents.
+I made this ham and cheese pasta the other day and sent it home with my parents.
 They came back the next day to insist that I put the recipe on the site, they liked it that much.

-Along with a creamy cheesy sauce we have tossed in some Italian seasoning, parsley, green onions and a bunch of chopped ham.
+Along with a creamy cheese sauce we have tossed in some Italian seasoning, parsley, green onions and a bunch of chopped ham.
 Perfect!

 Nutmeg is an essential spice for the white sauce.
 That said, it is easy to overdo it.
 Start with a small amount, ¼ teaspoon, and add more if needed.

 - 2 cloves garlic, minced,

 - 1/2 cup heavy whipping cream

 - 1/4 teaspoon ground nutmeg (more to taste)

 - 1 teaspoon ground black pepper (more to taste)

 - 1 teaspoon Italian seasoning (or a mix of dried oregano, thyme, and basil)